auto-dns/pihole-cluster-admin/DEVELOPMENT.md

 # Local Development Guide

-This document explains how to set up and work with the Pi-hole Cluster Admin project in a local development environment using Dev Containers.
+This guide explains how to set up and work with the Pi-hole Cluster Admin project in a local development environment using Dev Containers, including integrated Pi-hole nodes for realistic testing.

 ---